wadelucky/unsupervised-face-representation/README.md

 ## Model Zoo

-We provide bellow some of the models trained in a self-supervised manner.
+They provide bellow some of the models trained in a self-supervised manner.
 More models to be added later on.
 <table>
   <thead>
     <tr style="text-align: right;">